• Skip to primary navigation

 See my guide for a more detailed step by step process to making your own stablized whipped cream.

-Cutting and Topping Bars
+Cutting and Decorating Bars

 Once the bars are chilled and set, use the parchment paper to help you remove them from the square pan.